Animeshz/keyboard-mouse-kt/README.md

     </a>
 </p>

-A lightweight multiplatform kotlin library for interacting with the global keyboard and mouse events.

 __KeyboardMouse.kt is still in an experimental stage, as such we can't guarantee API stability between releases.
 While we'd love for you to try out our library, we don't recommend you use this in production just yet.__